fxpio/composer-asset-plugin/Resources/doc/index.md

 }
 ```

-### Usage with Private Bower Regesitry
+### Usage with Private Bower Registry

 Adding the URL to your Private Bower Server in the `composer.json` in the section `extra`.
+This
-This Asset Plugin automaticly look if there is a private Bower URL defined and search for your Private Bower Package.
+Asset Plugin automaticly look if there is a private Bower URL defined and search for your Private
+Bower Package.

 **Example:**